NordicSemiconductor/Android-BLE-Library/README.md

 You can run this client on one device and a complimenting server on another (see the next section).

+> Note:
+  This project is not maintained actively.
+It is provided as an example only and may not be migrated to latest version.

 #### GATT Server example

 Starting from version 2.2 you may now define and use the GATT server in the BLE Library.